sentinel-hub/eo-grow-examples/GEM/docs/setting_up_cdse.md

 * You need access to the CDSE [cloud computing platform](https://horizon.cloudferro.com/project/).
 You can [register](https://portal.creodias.eu/register.php) on CreoDIAS and use those credentials.

-* !!
-TODO: Check how users can get access to this? !!

 ## Network setup